-The PEA and DFS plan to ventilate K92ML underground sees fresh air entering the mine through four portals in the side of the mountain hosting the Kora deposit, with air exhausting out a large single exhaust air drive that is currently being developed.
+The plan to ventilate the underground mine sees fresh air entering the mine through four portals in the side of the mountain hosting the Kora deposit, with air exhausting out a large single exhaust air drive that is currently being developed.
 The Puma portal will be repurposed as an intake, which is currently the main exhaust for the existing workings.
-Figure 16-37 illustrates the PEA ventilation strategy and Figure 16-38 the DFS version without the three sets of booster fans.
+Figure 16-38 the DFS version without the three sets of booster fans.